yanluc/Galactic-Blasters-SFML/README.md

 #### Game:
 Use right and left arrows to move, press space to shoot.
 To pause or unpause press P key.
+To pause or unpause music press Q key.

 ### Game mechanics:
 #### Aliens: